-Course Code Course Name Cate- gory L Т P J Credit Year of Introduction 23EEL32D INDUSTRIAL INSTRUMENTATION AND AUTOMATION PEC 3 0 0 0 3 2023
+Course Code Course Name Cate- gory L Т Р J Credit Year of Introduction 23EEL32D INDUSTRIAL INSTRUMENTATION AND AUTOMATION PEC 3 0 0 0 3 2023 i) COURSE OVERVIEW: This course introduces basic terms and techniques applicable to instrumentation and various automation activities related to the industry and power sector.
+It also provides a basic idea of the recent developments in communication techniques and process control in industrial automation.

 CO1 Interpret the sensors/transducers suitable for industrial applications.
 Understand CO2 Explain the signal conditioning circuits for industrial instrumentation and automation.
-Understand СОЗ Illustrate the concepts of data transmission and virtual instrumentation related to automation.
+Understand CO3 Illustrate the concepts of data transmission and virtual instrumentation related to automation.
 Understand CO4 Develop the ladder logic for the process control applications using PLC programming.
 Apply CO5 Explain the fundamental concepts of DCS and SCADA systems.
 Understand